What The App Teaches

 What does "Adyghe" actually mean?

 Adyghe (Адыгэ) is the native self-name of the Circassian people.
 In common usage it covers all Circassians.
 In linguistic classification it is sometimes used narrowly for Western Circassian only.
-In the app, when we say "Adyghe" we mean the broader self-name, and what we teach is the Kabardian variety.
+The app covers both branches: Adyghe (Western) and Kabardian (Eastern).

 What alphabet does it use?